hmxmilohax/rb3-pc/forcefullhd.md

 We'll be forcing Rock Band 3 to run in full HD (1920x1080).
 Please be aware that this requires more graphical power so if you experience degraded performance, undo these changes.

-Please note that this mostly affects post processing, shadows, and aliasing with venue FPS set below 30.
+Please note that this mostly affects post processing, shadows, and aliasing with venue FPS set below 35.
+Most people won't be able to tell the difference.

 Here is a comparison.
-Rock Band 3 was targeting 1080p with "Resolution Scale" adjusted to match.
+Rock Band 3 was targeting 1080p with "Resolution Scale" adjusted to match, so both are outputting 1080p.

 ![A screenshot Rock Band 3, with the left screenshot showing severe aliasing labeled 720p, and a cleaner screenshot labeled 1080p.](images/xtra/fullhd/comparison.png "Comparison")

 There are two ways to do this.
 We'll go over the easy way first.

-### The Easy Way:
+### The easy way:

 Click on "View" > "Game Categories" and then enable "Game Data."